e-marshall/sentinel1_rtc/_sources/ch1_root.md

 ## Data processed and downloaded from Alaska Satellite Facility

-The first [notebook](asf_local_vrt.ipynb) (*GDAL VRT approach*) demonstrates working with data that was processed by Alaska Satellite Facility through their [Hyp3 On-Demand service](https://hyp3-docs.asf.alaska.edu/v2-transition/) and downloaded locally.
+The first [notebook](asf_local_vrt.ipynb) (*ASF GDAL VRT approach*) demonstrates working with data that was processed by Alaska Satellite Facility through their [Hyp3 On-Demand service](https://hyp3-docs.asf.alaska.edu/v2-transition/) and downloaded locally.

 The second [notebook](asf_inspect.ipynb) (*ASF-processed RTC data inspection*) shows preliminary dataset inspection of the ASF dataset once it has been read in and organized.